arhammahajan/openwrt-tl-wr840n-v5/README.md

 6. v4 and v5 versions of this device are the best candidates. with the v6, the ram has been further reduced. for anyone interested, i have added links for unofficial v6 support as well in the references
 7. in case you brick your device (flashing red led), you will need to restore it via tftp
 8. you can ssh into router by `ssh -oHostKeyAlgorithms=+ssh-rsa root@192.168.1.1`
+9. you can check the list of packages installed using `cat /usr/lib/opkg/status`

 ## References
 [https://community.onion.io/topic/4992/official-openwrt-package-repos-are-no-longer-valid]()